alexlyp/btcwallet/rpc/documentation/api.md

     in the group fetched.
     **Nested message:** `FetchHeaders`

+    - `int32 peer_initial_height`:  The height at which the syncing peer was observed initially.
+This provides a rough context to the user for how many blocks they should expect to receive.

     - `int32 last_header_height`:  The height of the last header fetched.

     - `int32 fetched_cfilters_count`:  The number of committed filters that were recently received from a peer and processed by the wallet.